copiousfreetime/launchy/README.md

 ## SYNOPSIS

-You can use launchy on the commandline, or via its API.
+You can use launchy on the commandline, within a rails testing environment (i.e. capybara), or via its API.

 ### Commandline

     % launchy http://www.ruby-lang.org/

 There are additional commandline options, use `launchy --help` to see them.

+### Testing

+Insert this line into your code at the place where you would like to open your program:

+    save_and_open_page

+This will launch an unstyled instance of the specific page.
+It can be especially useful when debugging errors in integration tests.
+For example:

+    context "signin" do
+      it "lets a user sign in" do
+        visit root_path
+        click_link signin_path
+        save_and_open_page
+        page.should have_content "Enter your login information"
+      end
+    end

 ### Public API